manishbaranwal-51/Basics-of-Linux/1. SysNav & DirMgmt/README.md

 Today in this module, I learned and practiced some basic System Navigation & Directory Management Linux commands which are essential for navigating and managing directories.

-1️⃣ System Navigation & Directory Management (Command	Description	Example)
+1️⃣ System Navigation & Directory Management (Command, Description & Example)

 pwd: